Comparing Fermat To Alternatives

 At its core, Fermat utilizes the BCMath extension (which is included by default in modern installations of PHP) to perform the base calculations.
 You don't gain anything by using the BCMath library directly, as this would result in needing to manually and directly manage things like changes in scale.

-All of the BCMath operations are still accessible using Fermat with the ArithmeticProvider, which functions as a formatting wrapper for the BCMath library.
+All of the BCMath operations are still accessible using Fermat with the ArithmeticProvider

 Fermat Provides More Complex Math Operations

 While ext-bcmath and ext-decimal provide the speed of a PHP extension, this benefit only applies when performing simple arithmetic.
 When such simple operations are being performed, Fermat is similarly fast.
-The power of Fermat is its support for both arbitrary precision and more complex operations, such as basic, hyperbolic, and inverse trigonometry functions, exe^x and ln(x)ln(x) functions, and fractions.
+The power of Fermat is its support for both arbitrary precision and more complex operations, such as basic, hyperbolic, and inverse trigonometry functions, and functions, and fractions.

 Fermat Provides Even More Math Through Modules